-4.2.
-Chemical Container Labeling
+4.5.
+Standard GHS Chemical Container Labeling

 A chemical container label is the primary means for communicating the contents of a container and its hazard(s).
 Every container, including those containing water and working containers, must be labeled to ensure employees and students are aware of the contents.
+The basic requirements for a GHS approved label from a manufacturer of distributer can be seen in figure 4.5.

-4.2.1.
+4.5.1.
 Original Container